Divine39A:

 WHAT ARE POLYPHENOLS?

 Keeping blood vessels open for healthy circulation.
-Clearing calcium deposits from your arteries helps keep blood vessels and arteries from hardening.
-Naturally dissolving blood clots to keep blood thin.
-And increasing energy to spark life into your heart cells at the mitochondria level for a healthy, strong, beating heart!
+Clearing calcium deposits from your arteries helps prevent blood vessels from hardening.
+Naturally dissolving blood clots to keep blood thin and increasing energy to spark life into your heart cells at the mitochondrial level for a healthy, strong, beating heart!
 Taurine may benefit people with diabetes, improve heart disease risk factors, and enhance various aspects of athletic performance.
 It may also offer a wide range of other potential health benefits, though supporting evidence is lacking.

-Paleo botanists and archeologists have concerned themselves also with the identification of the earliest cultivated varieties of Einkorn.
-The varieties of wheat used for making bread ‘today’ have been developed by mankind through (GMO) grafting and separating the grain.
-There has been found no wild ancestor of the common cultivated bread wheat called Triticum Vulgare.
-The species of grain discovered in the early Egyptian granaries is Einkorn a wild species of wheat, Triticum boeoticum, or the domesticated form, Triticum monococcum.
+Paleobotanists and archaeologists have also been concerned with identifying the earliest cultivated varieties of Einkorn.
+The varieties of wheat used for making bread today have been developed by man through (GMO) grafting and separating the grain.
+No wild ancestor of the common cultivated bread wheat, called Triticum Vulgare, has been found.
+The species of grain discovered in the early Egyptian granaries is Einkorn, a wild species of wheat, Triticum boeoticum, or the domesticated form, Triticum monococcum.
 It has been found growing wild in various parts of the ancient world.
 At present, Einkorn is not generally cultivated as bread wheat.
 Einkorn is the oldest wheat known to scientists and is considered man's first wheat.
-The term einkorn mean’s single grain.
+The term einkorn means single grain.
 Einkorn wheat is known in taxonomy as either Triticum boeoticum (wild wheat) or Triticum monococcum (domesticated species).

-Although many people choose to eat both plants and meat, earning them the dubious title of “omnivore,” we're anatomically herbivorous.
-The good news is that if you want to eat like our ancestors, you still can!
+Although many people choose to eat both plants and meat, earning them the dubious title of omnivore, we're anatomically herbivorous.
+The good news is that if you want to eat like our ancestors, you can still do so!
 In contrast, carnivorous animals such as cats tear off chunks and swallow them almost immediately.
-Our teeth are much better suited for eating starches, fruits, and vegetables – not tearing and chewing flesh!
-When separated from the rest, a plant-based diet had a 15% lower risk of dying prematurely from all causes, indicating that a plant-based diet may help people live longer than those who adhere to omnivorous eating patterns.
-Based on the Bible and historical records, Jesus most likely ate a diet similar to a vegetarian diet, which included foods like spinach, raw nuts, dates, olive oil, lentils, and soups.
-The Prophet Muhammad himself rarely ate meat, and many of his most prominent companions did not perform the animal sacrifice, known by the Arabic words Qurbani or Udhiya.
+Our teeth are much better suited for eating fruits and vegetables – not tearing and chewing flesh!
+Compared with the rest of the world, a plant-based diet was associated with a 15% lower risk of dying prematurely from all causes, suggesting it may help people live longer than those who adhere to omnivorous eating patterns.
+Based on the Bible and historical records, Jesus most likely ate a diet similar to a vegetarian one, including foods like spinach, raw sprouted nuts, dates, olive oil, lentils, and soups.
+The Prophet Muhammad himself rarely ate meat, and many of his most prominent companions did not perform the animal sacrifice known in Arabic as Qurbani or Udhiya.
 The Prophet was also known for his compassion toward animals.
 It's not surprising, then, that some Muslims do shun meat.
 Did the Prophet eat bread?
-It is believed that the Prophet ﷺ abstained from eating any refined foods, namely refined bread.
+It is believed that the Prophetabstained from eating any refined foods, namely, refined breads.
 In Sahih Al-Bukhari, Book 65, Hadith 324, it is narrated by Abu Hazim: He asked Sahl, "Did you use white flour during the lifetime of the Prophet?"
 Sahl replied, No!

-Knowledge of self-plant-based nutrition focuses on whole plant foods, not only vegetables and fruits, but also pseudo-cereals, nuts, seeds, oils, herbs, and spices.
+Knowledge of self-plant-based nutrition focuses on whole plant foods, not only vegetables and fruits, but also pseudo-cereals, sprouts, nuts, seeds, oils, herbs, and spices.
 At first, you may have more gas, bloating, or other digestive issues.
 Eating more plants means your body is going to digest a lot more fiber, which is good food for growing healthy gut bacteria and adds indigestible bulk that keeps your digestion moving.
-This can be remediated by drinking lots of water, and starting your transition with cooked rather than raw vegetables.
-Plant matter breaks down in your digestive system a lot faster than animal products, so your body digests more food more quickly which means smoother, healthier bowel movements and a lot more of them.
+Most gut problems can be remedied by drinking lots of water and starting your transition with raw rather than cooked vegetables.
+Plant matter breaks down in your digestive system a lot faster than animal products, so your body digests more food more quickly, which means smoother, healthier bowel movements and a lot more of them.

-Vitamins and minerals are micronutrients required by the body to carry out a range of normal functions.
+Vitamins and minerals are micronutrients the body requires to carry out a range of standard functions.
 However, these micronutrients are not produced in our bodies and must be derived from the food we eat.
 Vitamins are organic substances that are generally classified as either fat-soluble or water-soluble.
 Fat-soluble vitamins (A, D, E, and K) dissolve in fat and tend to accumulate in the body.
-Water-soluble vitamins (vitamin C and the B-complex vitamins, such as vitamin B6, vitamin B12, and folate) must dissolve in water before they can be absorbed by the body, and therefore cannot be stored.
-Any water-soluble vitamins unused by the body are primarily lost through urine.
+Water-soluble vitamins (vitamin C and the B-complex vitamins, such as vitamin B6, vitamin B12, and folate) must dissolve in water before the body can absorb them, and therefore cannot be stored.
+Any water-soluble vitamins the body does not use are primarily lost through urine.
 Minerals are inorganic elements present in soil and water, which are absorbed by plants or consumed by animals.
-While you’re likely familiar with calcium, sodium, and potassium, there is a range of other minerals, including trace minerals (e.g. copper, iodine, and zinc) needed in very small amounts.
+While you're likely familiar with calcium, sodium, and potassium, there is a range of other minerals, including trace minerals, e.g., copper, iodine, and zinc, that are needed in small amounts.
 Most people already know that vitamin A is essential for healthy eye function.
 Vitamin A is an antioxidant that protects the cornea and retina.
-It’s also crucial for night vision — vitamin A is necessary for producing protective eye pigments—foods like sweet potatoes, mangoes, and cantaloupe.
+It's also crucial for night vision.
+Vitamin A is necessary for producing protective eye pigments—foods like sweet potatoes, mangoes, and cantaloupe.